CERTCC/SSVC/docs/howto/coordination_triage_decision.md

 tree can be compressed slightly, as the decision model below shows.

 The remaining five decision points are:

 - [Report Credibility](../reference/decision_points/report_credibility.md): If the report is not credible, then CERT/CC will decline the case.
 - [Supplier Cardinality](../reference/decision_points/supplier_cardinality.md): Cases involving multiple suppliers can get complicated very quickly, so we are more likely to get involved in those cases.
-- [Supplier Engagement](../reference/decision_points/supplier_engagement.md): If the suppliers are already engaged in a case, there is usually less for a coordinator to do, making it more likely that we will decline a case.
+- [Supplier Engagement](../reference/decision_points/supplier_engagement.md): If the suppliers are already engaged in a case, there is usually less for a coordinator to do, making it less likely that we will coordinate a case.
 - [Utility](../reference/decision_points/utility.md): If the vulnerability has high utility, then CERT/CC is more likely to coordinate the case.
 - [Public Safety Impact](../reference/decision_points/public_safety_impact.md): If the vulnerability has significant public safety impact, then CERT/CC is more likely to coordinate the case.

+More detail about each of these decision points is provided at the links above, here we provide a brief summary of each.

 {% include-markdown "../_generated/decision_points/report_public.md" %}
 {% include-markdown "../_generated/decision_points/supplier_contacted.md" %}